 Calcium deficiencies and stones are the largest issue.

+Feeding should replicate the animals natural ecosystem.
 Feeding should be done daily.
+In the wild, Uromastyx and Tortoises have the availability of food daily.
 Uromastyx and tortoises are grazers, so while they have an active photoperiod, they will eat anytime throughout the day.

 By photoperiod, I should point out the differences between indoor photoperiods (artificial) and natural photoperiods.
 Indoor enclosures have sudden exposure to heat and light because everything is changed with a switch artificially.
 While naturally, the sun gradually heats up an area, or an area gradually cools off after the sun recedes.
 The difference is, outdoors, animals have natural queue’s, which tell them to stop eating and go to bed.
 The air pressure, air temperature, surface temperature, and light are the main tells.
 Air composition and wind possibly help too.
 Indoors, they do not have these queues, which tell them to stop eating.